AlexisBarroso/hello-world/README.md

 Hello!

 Alexis here, I'm discovering GitHub, so I make this short edit.
-Thaks for reading, see you later!
+Thanks for reading, see you later!